Language & Literacy Institute

 How can I participate?

-Practitioners are also encouraged to make use of the Study Circle Guide, which provides step-by-step suggestions for conducting study circles no matter where your program is based.
+Practitioners are also encouraged to make use of the Study Circle Guides, which provide step-by-step suggestions for conducting study circles no matter where your program is based.
+The guides are posted to the right under RELATED RESOURCES.

-Please contact ATLAS Director Patsy Vinogradov with any general questions about Study Circles.
+Please contact ATLAS Director Patsy Egan with any general questions about Study Circles.

 Please contact ATLAS Program Administrator Marisa Geisler with any registration questions.